 The Flanders Marine Institute (VLIZ, Belgium) hosts a Sea-Level Station Monitoring Facility that includes GLOSS Core stations.
 VLIZ provides a web-based global sea-level station monitoring service for viewing sea-level data received in real-time from different network operators primarily via the GTS, but also through other communications channels.
 The service provides information about the operational status of GLOSS stations through quick inspection of the raw data stream.
 The sea-level station monitoring system also runs a web-service for direct data access.
 The sea-level station catalogue system developed and maintained at VLIZ links sea-level station metadata repositories.

-SONEL provides information about the status of GNSS stations at or nearby tide gauges through a web-based monitoring facility (e.g., the above tab dynamic map).
-It assembles, archives, and distributes GNSS observation and metadata.
-In the latest implementation plan (GIP 2012), GLOSS relies on TIGA (IGS) and SONEL for the assembling, processing and distribution of GNSS data at tide gauges.
-GLOSS will work with TIGA (IGS) to define the useful sea-level oriented products of GNSS analyses and its most appropriate standards and formats for distribution to the sea-level community, concise while informative and complete.
+Consequently, SONEL provides information about the status of GNSS stations at or nearby tide gauges around the globe through a web-based monitoring facility (e.g., dynamic maps).
+It assembles, archives, and distributes GNSS observation and metadata from permanent stations at or near tide gauges distributed worldwide.
+In the latest implementation plan, GLOSS relies on TIGA (IGS) and SONEL for the assembling, processing and distribution of GNSS data at tide gauges.
+GLOSS works with TIGA (IGS) to define the useful sea-level oriented products of GNSS analyses and its most appropriate standards and formats for distribution to the sea-level community, concise while informative and complete.

 Key to this endeavor will be the maintenance of survey records linking the GNSS antenna to the tide gauge benchmark.
 Towards this aim, SONEL has started coordinating with the PSMSL to make this important metadata available for all GLOSS stations (Click on the image for further information).